Table of Contents

 Conclusion

-Having spent the past 2+ years working with founders and scaling their teams, this is what I have learned:
+Having spent the past 2+ years working with founders and scaling their teams, this is what I have learned.

+Hiring is strategy.
 Every person you hire impacts your culture, your productivity and your brand.

 Small business hiring mistakes are avoidable — if you think about hiring intentionally, systematically, and long term.
 When you want to hire smarter, build a powerful employer brand and steer clear of costly mistakes, see how FindToHire can simplify your recruitment process.